votca/votca/papers/v2024/paper.md

 # Acknowledgements

 We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+We acknowledge support by the Innovational Research Incentives Scheme Vidi of the Netherlands Organisation for Scientific Research (NWO) with project number 723.016.002.
+Funding is also provided by NWO and the Netherlands eScience Center for funding through project number 027.017.G15, within the Joint CSER and eScience program for Energy Research (JCER 2017).

 # References